 With a high cadence no matter if you are a forefoot or heel striker your foot lands just in front of the center of gravity, the perfect zone for the lowest force at impact and efficiency of mechanics.

-Beside the fact that a quick cadence is the key element to running efficiency it is also one of the best way in preventing injuries, since it reduces mechanical stress & forces to the knee, hip and spine.
+Beside the fact that a quick cadence is the key element to running efficiency it is also one of the best way in preventing injuries, since it reduces mechanical stress & forces to the foot, knee, hip and spine.

 Other benefits on technical terrain and on slippery grounds in the winter:

 Better coordination, balance, anticipation for good foot placement, dissociation, agility and stability!

 Winter is an opportunity to fine-tune your cadence

 Winter should be a period of low volume and low intensity training (per exception if you have a major race planed in the spring), a time and opportunity to fine-tune your stride and cadence, comes spring you will be technically more efficient, injury free (hopefully), light on your feet and rested to now focus on building volume.